truenas/documentation/content/SCALE/SCALEUIReference/_index.md

 ---
 title: UI Reference Guide
-description: "Documents each screen and field available in the SCALE interface.
-Articles are organized parallel to the SCALE interface layout."
+description: "Documents each screen and field available in the TrueNAS interface.
+Articles are organized parallel to the TrueNAS interface layout."
 weight: 40
 aliases:
  - /scale/scaleclireference/